rjarow/doowop/README.md

 ## RoadMap

 * Add support for debian/centos ?
-* Add drupal support ?
+* Add drupal /joomla support ?
-* Add static website support ?
+* Add static website (hugo/jekyll) support ?
+* Add GravCMS support
+* Docker containers for each of these.
+* TravisCI testing/builds to containah.com
 * Let me know if you have any other suggestions!